rails/rails/guides/source/active_model_basics.md

 ### Naming

 [`ActiveModel::Naming`](https://api.rubyonrails.org/classes/ActiveModel/Naming.html)
-adds a class method and helper methods which make naming and routing easier to manage.
+adds a class method and helper methods to make naming and routing easier to manage.
 The module defines the `model_name` class method which will define several accessors using some [`ActiveSupport::Inflector`](https://api.rubyonrails.org/classes/ActiveSupport/Inflector.html)